Ball-Man/vjp-ita/README.md

 # Italian VAT Judgement Prediction
+Prediction of Italian VAT judgements based on the corpus provided by the [Adele project](https://github.com/adele-project/italianVAT).

+This repository contains extensive data exploration of the dataset and a collection of ML approaches.
+These approaches include classical ML models, zero and one-shot prompting to GPT and fine tuning of BERT-like models.
+See [Package structure](#package=structure) to know more.

+> [!WARNING]\
+> This project used to work with a confidential version of the dataset from the Adele project.
+It was not possible to keep this project open source with the inclusion of the dataset.
+However, the currently available corpus, linked above, is missing many of the required annotations to make the project work.
+For this reason, it is not possible to replicate the experiments without introduction of a new dataset carefully annotated as depicted by [data_exploration.ipynb](data_exploration.ipynb).

 ## Installation
 Python >= 3.9 is required.
 All the dependencies can be installed via pip:
 ```